tkruer/tkruer/README.md

 ### Hi there 👋

 I am Tyler Kruer, currently pursuing my bachelor's degree majoring in Public Health from [Arizona State Universtiy](https://asu.edu/).
+While my dream goal is to become a physician and be able to do research in mobile health, I am a self taught developer in my free time.
 I am a tech enthusiast & an open-source advocate.
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here:

 [![Instagram Badge](https://img.shields.io/badge/-tkruer-purple?style=flat-square&logo=instagram&logoColor=white&link=https://instagram.com/tkruer/)]